 Dermatology of Philadelphia has developed a thoughtful plan to do our part to keep everyone as safe and healthy as possible.
 We thank you for helping us achieve this.

 We require all patients bring and wear a surgical mask or 2-layered cloth face covering during their entire time at our office.
-We may not be able to provide you with a mask.
 Patients who do not wear a mask will be asked to reschedule their appointment.

 We are accepting telemedicine visits when appropriate.
 As you can imagine, dermatology is a visual field and nothing replaces actually looking at and examining your skin, so sometimes we may ask that you come in for an in-person visit.

 Our office was built during the pandemic and therefore we were able to install a specific type of technology into our HVAC system to improve air quality.
 We used Global Plasma Solutions’ patented bipolar ionization to reduce airborne particulates, including virus particles.

 All of our team members are fully vaccinated and wear masks and other appropriate personal protective equipment (PPE) while in the office.
 We do this to protect patients, ourselves, and our families.

 We may require some patients who are undergoing facial procedures to undergo COVID-19 testing prior to their procedure.
 We understand access to testing is not always easy and are monitoring options closely.

-Please help us maintain 6-feet of social distancing while in our office.
-We are also asking patients to come to their visit alone unless there are circumstances that prevent this.
+Please help us maintain 6-feet of social distancing while in our office when possible We are also asking patients to come to their visit alone unless there are circumstances that prevent this.
 For children, we ask that only one parent/guardian accompany a child.

 To limit your time in the office and minimize the number of people in the office at any one time, it would be helpful if you would complete some of your questionnaires and medical information in advance through our patient portal in advance of your visit.